ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/Adding-a-Button-to-the-Perspective-Switcher.md

 ### Troubleshooting

-If the perspective is not being shown in the switcher at the side it may be Eclipse being silly.
-Try clearing the workspace and resetting the target platform etc.
+If the perspective is not being shown in the switcher at the side it may be Eclipse being silly or you may not be running the right product.
+Be sure to re-run by going selecting the client product, rather than using the drop-down (which will run the same product as you used previously) Finally, try clearing the workspace and resetting the target platform etc.